VrejHambardzumyan/DesignPatterns/SingletonPattern.md

 1. **Global State**:
    - Can introduce hidden dependencies and make testing more difficult.

-2.**Complexity**:
+2. **Complexity**:
    - Thread-safe implementations (like this one) are more complex than naive implementations.

 3. **Resource Management**:
    - Requires careful handling of instance destruction in some cases.